gwu-bigdata/2018-summer/README.md

     tiring.
   - **Computer Usage:** You must bring your laptop to class to work on labs.
 Please refrain from other activities.
-  - **E-mail:** We will try to respond to email within 24.
+  - **E-mail:** We will try to respond to email within 24 hours.
 Please use email for personal discussions and not for homework, material or techincal questions.
 See next bullet:
   - **Online Discussion Boards:** Please use the discussion board on Blackboard for questions about the course, homework assignments,